openharmony/docs/en/application-dev/quick-start/arkts-create-custom-components.md

   }
   ```

 - Directly changing a state variable is not allowed.
-The following example should be avoided:
+The following example should be avoided: For details, see [State Variables Modification in build() Is Forbidden](./arkts-state.md#state-variables-modification-in-build()-is-forbidden).

   ```ts
   @Component